schrockwell/bodyguard/README.md

     end
     ```

-  2. Add an error view for handling 403 Forbidden.
+  2. Create an error view for handling `403 Forbidden`.

     ```elixir
     defmodule MyApp.ErrorView do